kyborq/mockup-storage/README.md

 ---

-**Note**: This package is designed for testing and prototyping purposes.
-For production use cases, consider using proper database solutions.
+**Note**: While designed for concurrency, this package is primarily intended for testing and prototyping.
+For production workloads at scale, consider using dedicated database solutions.